liveweeeb13/helloworld/README.md

-# README - A Just a Simple Hello World
+# README - Just a Simple Hello World

 This website allows you to customize the displayed text and colors.